aijphy/practice-spring-2022/README.md

-A repository for codes I write for practice with tools I'm learning.
+A repository for practicing mostly python.

 -Alex Johnson